cassianodaniel/danielcassiano/README.md

 ### Hi there 👋

-- 💬 Ask me about React/Svelte/Typescript
+- 💬 Ask me about React/Svelte/Javascript/Typescript
 - 📫 How to reach me: daniel.cassiano@live.com

 ## I'm a Frontend Software Developer from Brazil

 I have around 3 years of software development at all.

-I'm passionate about React, Svelte, Javascript and Typescript!

 Trying to improve my skills as a software developer and leading people everytime and everyday.